nsuurmey/A-Channel-Runs-Through-It/README.md

 We hope that this workflow can be used to help progress deep learning seismic solutions by converting real interpretations into training datasets.

-Next Steps: More export formats for different deep learning formats, multiple horizons.
+Next Steps: More export formats for different deep learning techniques, multiple horizons, multiple geobodies.

 Thank you to Evan Bianco, Diego Castañeda, and the Open Seismic Repository. https://www.opendtect.org/osr/